lonelydock3/Interactive-Lab-Hub/Lab 4/README.md

 We chose the 5th one because it can easily incorporate the raspberry pi, LEDs, LED screen, and buttons within a simple and portable box layout, but the differentiating factor is that there will be an adjustable flap that sits on top of the box with the sensor attached to it.
 The idea with this is that the user can position the flap so that the sensor is able to get the best reading possible from a window or other light source.

-Build a cardbord prototype of your design.
+Build a cardboard prototype of your design.

 **\*\*\*Document your rough prototype.\*\*\***